Ravenshead: Ravenshead C of E Primary School

 Ravenshead C of E Primary School was formed in September 1999 from an amalgamation of Pilgrim Oak County Infants' School and Martin Roe C of E (Controlled) Junior School.
 It is located on Swinton Rise, in Ravenshead, Nottinghamshire.
 In the Ofsted report of 2006, the school was categorised as "outstanding".

 Amenities

 In the centre of the village there are also several shops including a newsagent, chemist, a fish and chip, a café, a shop and a Chinese takeaway.

 The village has an Esso petrol station, a Sainbury’s Local and a Nisa convenience store and a large leisure centre with tennis courts and football pitches, but no swimming pool.
 There are four pubs: The Hutt Inn, Little John, Sherwood Ranger and Larch Farm.
 It also has an Italian Restaurant and Bar Santini.

 Residents

-Ravenshead is a very affluent area of the East Midlands with much higher than average property prices and a diverse population of professional people, elderly people and skilled workers.
+Ravenshead has a diverse population of professional people, elderly people and skilled workers.
 It also serves as a commuter village to Nottingham.

 Farming was the main occupation in the area until the arrival of the local shops and schools.
 The only other industry in Ravenshead was sand quarrying.
 The first quarry was opened in 1919 to provide building sand for Nottingham and Hucknall.